HOW TO WASH A QUILT

 • Swish the detergent around in the machine and add your quilt.
 Swish the quilt around and then let soak for about six to seven minutes.

-• Advance your timer to the rinse cycle (You do not let it agitate on the wash cycle).
-Swish it around with your hands to rinse.
-(Again do not let it agitate) And then let it continue through the spin dry and shut off.
+• Advance timer to the rinse cycle ( do not let it agitate on the wash cycle).
+Swish it around with your hands to rinse (again do not let it agitate).
+Let it continue through the spin dry and shut off.

-• Preferably dry your quilt by laying it outdoors on bath towels.
+• Preferably dry your quilt by laying it outdoors on a sheet.
 You can also dry it inside, over towels, stretched out on the floor or on a spare bed.

 • If you have a front loading machine just put the quilt in and use cold water on delicate